Comprehensive Phenomenology of the Dirac Scotogenic Model: Novel Low Mass Dark Matter: Dark Matter Phenomenology

 In the second co-annihilation scenario ($\Delta m_{\xi N} \lesssim 100 $ GeV), additional co-annihilation channels involving singlet scalar interactions appear.
 This regime becomes particularly relevant with higher values of the $Y^{\prime}$ Yukawa couplings, especially when the mass of the singlet scalar is close to that of the fermion DM candidate $N_{1}$.
 In this scenario, we achieve correct relic density starting from DM masses around 10 GeV.
 There are a few red points around 100 GeV but there are also many blue points so that region is unaffected by cLFV bounds.
 In the lower mass region, aforementioned constraints from LEP are not applicable due to much higher masses of the doublet scalar components compared to the dark fermion.
 However, this region typically exhibits high cLFV rates.
 These rates can be effectively reduced by decreasing the $Y$ Yukawa couplings and increasing the mass of the charged component of the doublet scalar.
 Despite these adjustments, the relic density remains largely unaffected because it primarily arises from the co-annihilation channels involving the singlet scalar.
 Exploration into higher mass regions results in an increase in relic density values.
-Therefore, to maintain correct relic density values, it becomes necessary to elevate the values of $Y^{\prime}$ Yukawa couplings.
+Therefore, to maintain correct relic density values, it becomes necessary to increase the values of $Y^{\prime}$ Yukawa couplings.
 In the scanned region, the parameter space terminates at around 8.1 TeV after applying all the relevant constraints.
 Therefore, within the explored parameter space, the fermionic DM candidate $N_{1}$, spanning a mass range from approximately 10 GeV to around 8.1 TeV, consistently satisfies all previously discussed constraints for this second regime case.

 In conclusion, for the fermionic DM case, co-annihilation involving dark scalars plays a crucial role, providing a wide range of viable parameter space.
-Importantly, the low mass region is allowed due to co-annihilation channels involving the singlet scalar, a distinctive feature of the Dirac Scotogenic model which distingushes it from the canonical Majorana Scotogenic model \cite{Batra:2022pej}. \FloatBarrier
+Importantly, the low-mass region is allowed due to co-annihilation channels involving the singlet scalar, a distinctive feature of the Dirac Scotogenic model which distinguishes it from the canonical Majorana Scotogenic model \cite{Batra:2022pej}. \FloatBarrier